-The College's building program continues with the Emergency Services Training Center that is located near the county landfill and will include a firing range, driving range, a fire training tower, classrooms, a burn building, and storage areas when it opens in spring of 2001.
-In addition, a 3,800-square-foot conference center to house the RCC Foundation is expected to be completed in 2001.
+The College's building program continues with a 3,800-square-foot conference center to house the RCC Foundation that is expected to be completed in 2002.
+See page 233 for the Asheboro Campus map.

-Campus Store & Food Service
+Campus Store & Armadillo Café

-In an effort to provide facilities that will make the educational process more complete, RCC provides an attractive Campus Store and convenient Food Service.
+In an effort to provide facilities that will make the educational process more complete, RCC provides an attractive Campus Store and the Armadillo Café.
 The Campus Store normally is open Monday - Thursday, 8 a.m. - 8 p.m., and 8 a.m. - 4 p.m. on Friday.
-The Food Service normally is open Monday - Thursday, 7:15 a.m. - 8:30 p.m., and 7:15 a.m. - 1:45 p.m. on Friday.
+The Armadillo Café normally is open Monday - Thursday, 7:15 a.m. - 8:30 p.m., and 7:15 a.m. - 1:45 p.m. on Friday.
 Hours for these operations may vary due to registration periods, semester breaks, holidays, or other changes to the normal College operational schedule.